Housing in poor condition

-Unless emergency action is required, or if there is a history of non-compliance, we will try and deal with the matter informally.
+Unless emergency action is required, or if there is a history of non-compliance, we will try to deal with the matter informally.

 However, if the landlord fails to co-operate and the hazard is sufficiently serious, we can take formal action.

 This could involve serving a formal notice on the landlord.
 These are subject to appeal provisions and require work to be carried out within a specified timescale.

 Failure to carry out the work could result in prosecution and/or the Council carrying out the work in default and recovering costs.

 In some circumstances we can carry out works required by others to do.
 This is called 'works in default'.
 Sometimes it's the quickest and most satisfactory way of making necessary repairs.

 In these cases, we will pay the bill then recover the costs, including staff time in carrying out the works.